Customized Tours

 1. Although it can be traumatic and distressing to lose personal belongings, remember that almost everything can be replaced.

-2. Your valuables are your responsibility so look after them.
-Either keep items like cash, travellers cheques, tickets, passports etc. on your person in a hidden money belt or stored in the hotel safe.
+2. Your valuables are your responsibility to look after them.
+Either keep items like cash, travelers cheques, tickets, passports, etc. on your person in a hidden money belt or stored in the hotel safe.

 Introduction

-Himalayan Trails’ core business of operating adventurous trips in the Himalayas carries with it inherent risks for both its field staff and travellers.
+The Himalayan Trails core business of operating adventurous trips in the Himalayas carries with it inherent risks for both its field staff and travelers.
 Some reasons for these risks are:

 • The laxity of laws and regulations governing transport, infrastructure and the travel industry in general when compared with western laws;